karelia/libssh2_sftp-Cocoa-wrapper/openssl-README.txt

     Note also that the build outputs are: libcrypto.dylib & libcrypto.dylib.dSYM
         libssl.dylib & libssl.dylib.dSYM
-    All we're interested in is the libraries, not the app, etc.
+        openssl-build-include (the headers applicable to using this exact build of openssl) All we're interested in is the libraries, not the app, etc.
 4. Make a new git commit in SFTP if needed.